-I’m in the area around San Francisco, the second leg of my trip around the world.
+I’m in the Bay Area around San Francisco, the second leg of my trip around the world.
 My niece, Julia, and her family live in Mill Valley, just north of San Francisco.
-My sister, Carol, and her husband, Phil, live in Carmel Valley, about two and a half hours south of the city, around Monterey Bay.
+My sister, Carol, and her husband, Phil, live in Carmel Valley.
+It’s about two and a half hours south of the city, around Monterey Bay.
 Carol and Phil picked me up, and we drove to Julia’s.

 The area north of San Francisco – Marin County – is about as tony and pricey as you can imagine.
 It’s the 5th richest county in the country in terms of per capita income.
-It’s also one the most solidly democratic, and it’s the one where Nancy Pelosi is from.
+It’s also one the most solidly democratic.
+Nancy Pelosi is from here.

 It’s where kids rollerblade and ride their tricycles and scooters.
 A bookstore/coffee shop is in the background.
 Good coffee places abound.

 Mill Valley has a cute downtown, great boutique restaurants and hotels, and nice clothing stores.
-I got my hair washed and blow-dried at MilVali Salon, thus continuing my quest to get my hair done in as many places around the world as I can.
+I got my hair washed and blow-dried at MilVali Salon.
+Thus did I continue my quest to get my hair done in as many places around the world as I can.

 April has been wet, which is wonderful news for Northern California.
-Still, the drought is near enough that you have to ask for water in a restaurant, and when you do get a glass, it’s a really small one, like a kiddie juice glass.
+Still, the drought is near enough that you have to ask for water in a restaurant.
+When you do get a glass, it’s a really small one, like a kiddie juice glass.

 The redwoods are a distinctive part of the Northern California landscape.
 And they are revered.
 Here we are at Cypress Trail in Mill Valley in a redwood forest.

 From left: Niece Julia holding daughter Maxine and baby Doyle, sister Carol, and me.

-We also visited the Monterey Aquarium, which is a couple hours south of San Francisco.
+We also visited the Monterey Aquarium, a couple hours south of San Francisco.
 It’s beautifully poised on one edge of Monterey Bay.
 The day we were there it was packed.
 I love going to museums filled with kids laughing and learning and having a good time.